Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![overview](/install/images/OverviewImage.png)

-## Azure Advisor Recommendations Dashboard page
+## Azure Advisor Recommendations page

 In this page of the report, you will be able to identify the total amount of recommendations that Azure Advisor has identified, to what resources each recommendations apply and to what subscription as well.